underdesign/domain4sale/readme.txt

 This project is hosted on GitHub.
 Find source files and updates at this URL: https://github.com/underdesign/domain4sale

-Find an unaltered copy at this URL: http://old.undr.com/portfolio/websites/domain4sale/
+Find an unaltered (and unoperational) copy at this URL: http://old.undr.com/portfolio/websites/domain4sale/

 Files in This Distribution